Subhankar Chakraborty, MD, PhD

 Plan to arrive at the arrival time on your letter so the staff can get you ready.
 Expect to be here about 3 hours for your test and recovery time.
 The test takes 20-40 minutes.
 After you have registered, you will change into a hospital gown.
 To protect your privacy, and the privacy of other patients, family members and friends are not permitted in the procedure areas.

 You will be taken to a recovery area for 30 to 45 minutes.
 You will then change back into your clothes.
-The doctor will speak with you and your family member before you leave.
-Plan to take the day off of work and rest at home after the test.
+You will be provided a copy of your procedure report and the doctor will review this speak with you and/or your friend/family member before you leave.
+If biopsies or polyps are removed these are sent to the lab and usually take a week for results to return, at which time you will be notified.
+You should plan Plan to take the remainder of the day off of work and rest at home after the test.

 The medicine given during the test can cause you to have memory changes and impair your judgment.
 Do not drive a motorized vehicle or operate heavy machinery.
 Don’t not sign any papers or make any legal decisions.